Clarksburg High School

-Clarksburg High School is a public high school located at 22500 Wims Road in Clarksburg, Maryland.
+Clarksburg High School is a public high school located at 22500 Wims Road in Clarksburg, Maryland, United States.
 It is part of the Montgomery County Public Schools system, Maryland's largest public school system.
-The school is named after the community in which it is located.
-Its students mainly come from Rocky Hill Middle School, Hallie Wells Middle School and Neelsville Middle School.
+Its students mainly come from Rocky Hill Middle School and Hallie Wells Middle School.

 History

-The building that currently houses Clarksburg High School originally housed the Rocky Hill Middle School until 2004, when a new building for the latter was inaugurated a short distance from it.
+The building that currently houses Clarksburg High School originally housed Rocky Hill Middle School until 2004, when a new building for the latter was inaugurated a short distance from it.

-Administration

-The current principal of Clarksburg High School is Edward K. Owusu.
-Prior to his appointment in 2017, Owusu was the principal of Shady Grove Middle School, as well as the principal intern and assistant principal at Thomas S. Wootton High School.

-Academics

-39.7% of the Class of 2015 scored a 3 or higher on at least one AP exam.
-The average SAT composite score for the 2014–15 school year was 1089, compared to the county average of 1126 and the national average of 1060.

 Campus

 Increasing enrollment forced Clarksburg to install four portable classrooms for the 2008–09 school year.
-The first four portables were located on a parking lot, outside of the main gymnasium, near the back athletic fields.
+The first four portables were located on a parking lot outside of the main gymnasium, near the back athletic fields.
 Four more portables were installed for the 2010–11 school year.
 These classrooms were installed atop two blacktop areas paved for basketball near the student parking lot (on the opposite side of the school as the initial relocatable classrooms).
 The social studies department currently occupies these portable classrooms.
 During the 2011–12 school year, Clarksburg was forced to install two more portables, overtaking yet another blacktop area.
 A new wing was built and completed prior to the 2014–15 school year.
-The lower floor of this wing is used by foreign language courses, while the top floor hosts a few science classes.
+The lower floor of this wing is used by foreign language courses, while the top floor hosts science classes.
+As of the 2023-24 school year, Clarksburg has 14 portables.

-Students
+Student

-The student body of the 2015–2016 school year was 22.7% non-Hispanic White, 18.4% Asian, 28% African American, 26.6% Hispanic/Latino, less than 5% American Indian, less than 5% Pacific Islander, and less than 5% of mixed race.
+The student body of the 2023–2024 school year was 14.6% non-Hispanic White, 24.4% Asian, 28.2% African American, 27.2% Hispanic/Latino, less than 5% American Indian, less than 5% Pacific Islander, and 5.3% mixed race.

-School day

-The Clarksburg High School instructional day runs from the warning bell at 7:40, the class bell at 7:45, and the dismissal bell at 2:30.
-Classes run approximately 47 minutes on an average day with five minutes of transition time.

 Graduation

 Clarksburg High School seniors have graduated at the Knott Auditorium on the campus of Mount Saint Mary's University since the school's opening.
+The class of 2025 graduated at the Chesapeake Employer's Arena on the campus of The University of Maryland, Baltimore County.

+Areas Served

+Clarksburg High School mostly serves students in Clarksburg and Germantown, with some from Damascus and Boyds.
+It's fed by two middle schools and eight elementary schools: